kmac/mlbv-archived/README.md

 * `scores`: a boolean specifying whether or not you want to see scores in the game information.
 Warning: spoilers!
 * `resolution`: the stream quality (passed in to streamlink).
 Use 'best' for full HD at 60 frames/sec.
     - others options are: 'worst', '360p', '540p', '720p_alt', '720p', 'best'
+* `linescore`: to enable linescores by default (if scores are enabled)

-## Usage
+## 3. QUICKSTART

+Here's a quick overview of the most common usage options:

+    mlbv               # show today's schedule/scores
+    mlbv -l            # show today's linescores
+    mlbv -t tor        # play today's Jays game, either live (if in-progress), or from the start (if archived) mlbv --recaps      # play all of today's recaps mlbv --standings   # show current standings

 Help is available by running:

-    mlbv --help
+    mlbv --help   # short help
+    mlbv --usage  # view full documenation

+## 4. Default Behaviour: Show Schedule/Scores

-Running `mlbv` without options shows you the status of today's games, including scores unless you've configured to hide scores by default.
+Running `mlbv` by itself shows you the status of today's games, including scores (unless you've configured to hide scores by default).

-#### Usage note: shorter arguments
+### Scores/No-Scores

+The `scores` option in the config file controls whether or not scores are shown.
+If false then no scores are shown.
+Scores are also not shown before a feed is launched.

+You can temporarily override the config file using either `-s/--scores` or `-n/--no-scores` options.

+### Linescores

+Linescores are displayed using the `-l/--linescore` option.
+You can also make linescores the default in the config file.

+Since linescores take up more screen real estate it can be useful to combine them with a filter to limit the number of games shown.

+### Dates and Filters

+See the sections below on Dates and Filters for more information on specifying dates and filtering output based on league, division, favourites, or arbitrary teams.

+> Note on Arguments
+>
+> Frequently used arguments have both a long form with double-dash `--` argument and a short form which uses a single dash `-`.
+>
-In general, you can shorten the long option names down to something unique.
+> For the long form arguments, you can shorten any option name down to the shortest unique value.
+For example,

-For example, rather than having to type `--yesterday` you can shorten it right down to `--y`.
+> rather than having to type `--yesterday` you can shorten it right down to `--y`.
+However, you can only
-However, you can one shorten `--tomorrow` down to `--to` since there is also the `--team` option which matches up to `--t`.
+> shorten `--tomorrow` down to `--to` since there is also the `--team` option (which makes `--t` non-unique).

-### Playing a Live or Archived Game
+## 5. Watching a Live or Archived Game

-If you pass the `-t/--team TEAM` option, the game stream (live or archived) is launched for the given team.
-By default the local feed for the given team is chosen - i.e., it will follow the home/away feed appropriate for the team so that you get the local team feed.
-You can override the feed using the `-f/--feed` option.
-This works for either live games or for archived games (e.g. if you use the `--date` option to select an earlier date).
+Watching a game is triggered by the `-t/--team TEAM` option.
+With this option the game stream (live or archived) is launched for the given team.

 Example: